ShahramShakiba/ReactJS-Basic-Course/README.md

 - Tic Tac Toe is a classic game that has been enjoyed by people of all ages for generations.
 It is a two-player game where each player takes turns marking a 3x3 grid with their symbol (either X or O) until one player successfully places three of their symbols in a row, column, or diagonal.
 - Overall, this Tic Tac Toe application is a fun and interactive way to experience the classic game while also demonstrating my proficiency in React development.

-> 🔑 What Concepts Have I Covered  <br/>
+> In this project, I have undertaken an in-depth exploration of numerous key concepts. <br/>

-> In this project, I have undertaken an in-depth exploration of numerous key concepts :
+> 🔑 Which Concepts Have I Covered :
 - 🔓 Splitting Components by feature &nbsp;&nbsp;&nbsp; 🔓 Reusing Components <br/>
 - 🔓 Conditional Content - A Suboptimal Way Of Updating State <br/>
 - 🔓 Updating State Based On Old State <br/>